 - Make sure students have started thinking about budgeting – more information and advice on ucas.com.
 They may also be able to access advice through their local carers service.

-- Get students thinking about how they will move to university or college and buy the equipment they need (e.g. bedding, kitchen equipment).
+- Get students thinking about how they will move to university or college and buy the equipment they need (e.g. bedding, kitchen equipment), if they're moving.

-- Check they know who to contact at the university or college if they have any academic or pastoral questions when they arrive.
+- Check they know who to contact at the university or college if they have any questions when they arrive – some universities have a dedicated contact for carers.

 - Read the Charlie Waller student guide for young carers making the transition to university.